lay521tt-dotcom/speakvault-site/README.md

 This folder is the standalone static site for SpeakVault.

 The old web app has been archived separately.
-This project is now a first-version personal English study workspace and should be developed, committed, and deployed on its own.
+This project is now a first-version intensive listening workspace and should be developed, committed, and deployed on its own.

 ## Structure

 - `index.html` - public website homepage
 - `styles.css` - website styling
-- `app.js` - lightweight static interaction for selecting corpus scenarios
+- `app.js` - local dictation, subtitle reveal, expression mining, and phrase vault interactions
-- `content/corpus.json` - seed corpus data using the schema in `PRODUCT.md`
+- `content/corpus.json` - seed listening item data using the schema in `PRODUCT.md`
 - `PRODUCT.md` - product requirements and corpus schema
 - `assets/product-preview.svg` - archived product visual from the earlier public-page concept
 - `assets/favicon.svg` - browser tab icon